 To be awarded the Postgraduate Certificate (PGC) in Information Security, a student must acquire a minimum of 12 credit units, in which 3 credit units come from the core (required) course and 9 credit units from the elective courses, including at least 3 credit units of courses in Group I. Each course is worth 3 credit units.

 This part-time programme can be completed within one year by studying two courses per semester.
 The maximum period of study in the programme is 2.5 years.

 A typical schedule of study is as follows:

 1 elective course

-Upon graduation, students may further their studies by applying for the Master of Science in Computer Science (MSCS) programme with credit transfer of a maximum of 9 credit units, or the Master of Science in Electronic Commerce (MSEC) programme, with credit transfer of a maximum of 9 credit units for MSCS and a maximum of 6 credit units of the core courses for MSEC.
+Upon graduation, students may further their studies by applying for the Master of Science in Computer Science (MSCS) programme with credit transfer of a maximum of 9 credit units, or the Master of Science in Electronic Commerce (MSEC) programme with credit transfer of at least 3 credit units.

-Alternatively, during their study of the PGC programme, students may opt to further their studies by applying for programme transfer to the MSCS or MSEC programme.
-If programme transfer is approved, up to a maximum of 4 completed courses would be recognized as fulfilling the requirements of the MSCS programme or a maximum of 2 completed core courses for MSEC.
+Alternatively, before graduation, students may opt to further their studies by applying for programme transfer to the MSCS or MSEC programme.
+If programme transfer is approved, up to a maximum of 4 completed courses would be recognized as fulfilling the MSCS requirements or at least 3 credit units for fulfilling the MSEC requirements.